Group work

 A flipchart or board is needed to collect and record ideas.
 For larger group work, students can also prepare handouts or similar.

-b) How does & encourage group work to promote the following diversity dimensions?
+b) How does group work promote & challenge the following diversity dimensions?

 Study motivation

 Group work promotes both intrinsically and extrinsically motivated students.
 Regardless of the subject interest, however, it is important that the students understand the purpose of the group work (it must not stand "for itself").
 Intrinsically motivated students have the opportunity to work together with other students to deepen their subject interest.
-For extrinsically motivated students, recognition is given through performance in the group and recognition of the results by the teachers.
+Extrinsically motivated students are recognized through their performance in the group and the recognition of their results by their teachers.

 However, studies indicate that with increasing group size, not only does the coordination of individual performance become more difficult, but the commitment of the individual also decreases (social loafing - i.e. individual participants reduce their commitment to group tasks).
 It is therefore important to keep the group size appropriately small.